DevDogs-UGA/DevDogs-Academy/SQL.md

 What is a relational database?
 A relational database consists of tables made up of columns and rows, like an Excel spreadsheet, where each row has a unique input with its own identifying information determined by its columns.
 These tables are *related* to each other through *keys*, which we'll get into more later.

 MySQL, often pronounced "My Ess Que Ell" or "My Sequel", is the Relational Database Management System(RDBMS) that we'll be using.
-We will be learning the basics in this article and I would recommend you to download MySQL and follow along.
+We will be learning the basics in this article and I would recommend you to download MySQL Workbench and follow along.
 You can find the download [here](https://dev.mysql.com/downloads/installer/).

 I am using version 8.0.34 and would recommend you use the same if you want to follow along.
 This is ***not*** the most recent version and there are differences between versions and some commands may be slightly different under another version.